asdiAdi/cdk-static-sites/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# AWS Infrastructure for Static Sites with CI/CD

+This project provides a scalable and reusable AWS infrastructure for deploying static websites with an automated CI/CD pipeline.
+It streamlines the hosting, monitoring, and deployment of multiple static site projects using AWS services.

 ## Useful commands